The Dementia Research Advisory Team (PPI)

 - Planning research studies

-- Putting results into practice
+- Putting results into context and practice

 - Sharing information about the results of the study